-Through this red door in the 1920s and 1930s is where the literati passed who would found The New Yorker.
-It was the home of Harold Ross, the founder, and for a time, Aleck Woollcott.
-Dorothy Parker was a frequent visitor to the late-night parties.
+Through this door in the 1920s is where the literati passed who would found The New Yorker.
+It was the home of Harold Ross, Jane Grant, and Aleck Woollcott.

 One of the most influential magazines in American literature and pop culture started in 1925 in this non-descript address, 412 West 47th Street in Hell's Kitchen.
 Dorothy Parker was among the close group of friends from the Algonquin Round Table who aided the founder of The New Yorker, Harold Ross, when he launched the magazine from this house.